tcharding/tobin.cc/content/blog/tor-libp2p.md

 3. Wire what we learn in (2) into the application we wrote in (1).
 4. As they say ... profit!

-## Basic networked networked application in Rust using libp2p
+## Basic networked application in Rust using libp2p

 In order to quickly hack up a basic application in Rust that uses `rust-libp2p` for the networking layer I had to look no further than